 If this is enabled for your students, Duolingo will show potentially mature (but harmless) words.
 For example, we would show exercises containing the word “victim,” which was hidden because although the word is completely fine on its own, some sentences generated around it may not be.

 Currently, this would enable words such as: alcohol, attack, beer, blood, death, drug, violence, bomb, addict, murder, war, wine, etc.

 Note: We realize that 99% of Duolingo learners think these words are completely fine and should be shown to everyone by default, but some schools will not permit the use of Duolingo without some parental controls, and some parents would like to not have to discuss certain things with their very young children before they reach a certain age or level of maturity.
 Please be reminded that this does not mean the student will never be exposed to these words outside of Duolingo, or that they will never have the opportunity to learn them elsewhere in life.
 By default, all mature words are hidden to all Duolingo for Schools students.

 To access these settings, go to your main Duolingo for Schools dashboard page and click on the classroom you want to edit (or the little gear icon on the top right of the classroom display box).

 Select the "Classroom Settings" option:

-...and check the specific social/mature features you wish to enable in the pop-up:
+...and check the specific social/mature features you wish to disable or enable in the pop-up:

 Remember to save.
 If you do see any behavior or words that warrant escalation to Staff (see Community Guidelines) please let us know as soon as possible by filling out this form (make sure you select "Report abuse"), and we'll take the appropriate action based on your report.